Robert Hunter (colonial administrator): Early life

+Career

-Hunter had been apprenticed to an apothecary before running away to join the British Army.
+He had been apprenticed to an apothecary before running away to join the Scots Army.
 He became an officer in 1689 who rose to become a general, and married a woman of high rank.

+American colonies

 He was a man of business whose first address to the New Jersey Assembly was barely 300 words long.
 In it, he stated, "If honesty is the best policy, plainness must be the best oratory."

 He was appointed Lieutenant Governor of Virginia in 1707, but was captured by a corsair on his way to Virginia, taken to France, and in 1709 exchanged for the French Bishop of Quebec.
 He was then appointed Governor of New York and sailed to America with 3,000 Palatine refugees as settlers in 1710.
 In 1715 he advocated the local minting of copper coins, but the king refused.
 Governor Hunter's philosophy was that "the true Interests of the People and Government are the same, I mean A Government of Laws.
 No other deserves the Name, and are never Separated or Separable but in Imagination by Men of Craft."